 Keep hands away from the seat mechanism when opening and closing.
-Injury could occur.

 Ski Tow Pylon

 The optional ski tow pylon is designed for a single water skier only.
 The ski tow is not to be used for anything other than water sports.